Corporate payment default

 Your company's reputation will also suffer and getting new customers and partners becomes more difficult.
 In the worst case, a payment default entry may make it impossible for you to continue your business.

 If your company gets new payment default entries, the duration of the existing entries in the credit information register may be extended to four years.
-If, on the other hand, you manage the payments causing the entries quickly and your company does not get new entries, the time may be shortened to two years.

 The details of the bankruptcy of a company are usually removed from the credit information register within five years of the start of the bankruptcy proceedings.
 If the bankruptcy petition has been rejected, has not been investigated or the bankruptcy proceedings have been ordered to be reversed, the information is removed within one month of the date on which the same information has been removed from the register of bankruptcy and reorganisation proceedings.